Key Takeouts

 Examples might be:

 Your goals should be unique to your organisation.
-They are very much dependent on your vision and mission statement and on your analysis.
+They are very much dependent on your vision and mission statement, and on your strategic analysis.

 For example, if your analysis showed that:

-• Robotic technology for mixing material is becoming more affordable,
+- Robotic technology for mixing materials is becoming more affordable,

 then you might decide to set a goal to reduce process waste.